filakhtov/gentoo-use-docs/sys-apps/systemd.md

 The flag should not be enabled if the system has the `/usr` directory located on the same partition as `/`.

 ### static-libs
-Pass the `-Dstatic-libsystemd=true` and `-Dstatic-libudev=true` options to the Meson build script.
-Build a statically linked version of the `libsystemd` and `libudev` libraries.
+Pass the `-Dstatic-libudev=true` options to the Meson build script.
+Build a statically linked version of the `libudev` libraries.

 This flag should only ever be enabled if there is an explicit need for these static libraries.